 The majority of Crackclaw's population is descended from the First Men.
 Every valley has a lord and all of them distrust outsiders.
 Andals tried to conquer the peninsula, but they were defeated by their lack of knowledge of the area.
 The Darklyn kings of Duskendale tried to impose themselves on the houses of the Point, as did Maidenpool and the Celtigars of Claw Isle, but all were repelled.
 Eventually, the Andals learned that what they could not conquer with swords they could through marriage.

 When not fighting would-be conquerors, internecine fighting between the houses was commonplace.
-Champions rising from local noble families would impose peace on the Point but it never survived their lifetime; these included Ser Clarence Crabb, the Brothers Brune, and Lord Lucifer Hardy.
+Champions rising from local noble families, such as Ser Clarence Crabb, Crackbones, the Brothers Brune, and Ser Lucifer Hardy, imposed peace on Crackclaw but it never survived their lifetimes.

-During the War of Conquest, Visenya Targaryen won the allegiance of the lords of Crackclaw Point.
+Having heard of the destruction of House Hoare in the burning of Harrenhal, the lords of Crackclaw quickly swore allegiance to Queen Visenya Targaryen during Aegon's Conquest.
 Because they surrendered peacefully, they were sworn directly to the Targaryens of King's Landing.
 The region has since been known as Targaryen loyalists.

-During the Dance of the Dragons, the Crabbs and Brunes joined the blacks and assisted Lord Walys Mooton in retaking Rook's Rest.
+During the Dance of the Dragons, the Crabbs and Brunes joined the blacks and assisted Walys Mooton, Lord of Maidenpool, in retaking Rook's Rest.
 The inhabitants of the peninsula say that following Lord Mooton's failed attempt to kill Sunfyre, the dragon sheltered amongst their dark and piney woods and caves for some time before traveling to Dragonstone.
+Some thought that Nettles and Sheepstealer sought refuge in Crackclaw Point or the Mountains of the Moon after disappearing from Maidenpool.

 A Feast for Crows